-- Team shows respect and Gracious Professionalism® to everyone they meet at a FIRST Tech Challenge event. - Team is a strong contender for several other judged awards.
-The Inspire Award celebrates the strongest qualities of all the judged awards. - The Team is an ambassador for FIRST programs.
-They demonstrate and document their work in their community. - Team is positive and inclusive, and each team member contributes to the success of the Team. - Team must submit an engineering portfolio.
-The engineering portfolio must include engineering content, team information and a team plan.
-The entire engineering portfolio must be high quality, thoughtful, thorough, concise, and well-organized. - Robot design is creative and innovative, and the Robot performs reliably on the field.
-The Team communicates clearly about their Robot design and strategy to the judges. - Team interview session is professional and engaging.
+- Team must show respect and Gracious Professionalism® to everyone they meet at a FIRST Tech Challenge event. - Team must be a strong contender for several other judged awards.
+The Inspire Award celebrates the strongest qualities of all the judged awards. - The Team must be an ambassador for FIRST programs.
+They demonstrate and document their work in their community. - Team must be positive and inclusive, and each Team member contributes to the success of the - Team must submit an engineering portfolio.
+The engineering portfolio must include engineering content, Team information and a Team plan.
+The entire engineering portfolio must be high quality, thoughtful, thorough, concise, and well-organized. - Robot design must be creative and innovative, and the Robot performs reliably on the field.
+The Team communicates clearly about their Robot design and strategy to the judges. - Team interview session must be professional and engaging.